 Raw Tuscan Salad - A red chile spiked, shredded raw kale salad tossed in a vibrant, lemony-pecorino dressing.

 Quinoa Skillet Bread - If you're ready to switch it up a bit, this is a completely over-the-top alternative to your favorite corn bread recipe.
 Or, better put - a rustic, minimally structured, custard-topped, crusty-edged, herb-scented corn-quinoa skillet bread.

-Hazelnut & Chard Ravioli Salad - I made this last year and it makes a great vegetarian main dish.
-Plump raviolis tossed with toasted hazelnuts, sauteed ribbons of chard, and caramelized onions are at the heart of this ravioli salad recipe.
+Hazelnut & Chard Ravioli Salad - I made this a couple years back, and it makes a great vegetarian main dish.
+Plump raviolis tossed with toasted hazelnuts, sautéed ribbons of chard, and caramelized onions are at the heart of this ravioli salad recipe.
 It's finished off with a dusting of cheese, snipped chives, and lemon zest.
 You can prepare most of the components ahead of time.